coleifer/peewee/docs/peewee/api.rst

                 SELECT "id", "owner", ...
 FROM "boats") AS "u" GROUP BY "u"."owner"

-        The :py:meth:`~SelectQuery.select_from` method is designed to simplify constructing this type of query.
+        The :meth:`~SelectQuery.select_from` method is designed to simplify constructing this type of query.

         Example peewee code: